India facing `very complicated challenge' from China, ensuring no attempt made to change status quo in border areas unilaterally: Jaishankar | Politics

 - India

-External Affairs Minister S Jaishankar said on Saturday that India faces a ''very complicated challenge'' from China, and the Narendra Modi government has taken steps to ensure that no attempts are made to change the status quo in the border areas unilaterally.
+External Affairs Minister S Jaishankar has said India faces a ''very complicated challenge'' from China, and the Narendra Modi government has taken steps to ensure no attempts are made to change the status quo in the border areas unilaterally.

-This challenge was ''very visible'' in border areas in the last three years, he said, adding that both the countries have to find an equilibrium in relationship but it cannot be on the terms of the other party.
+This challenge was ''very visible'' in border areas in the last three years, Jaishankar said on Saturday, adding that both the countries have to find an equilibrium in relationship, but it cannot be on the terms of the other party.

-If peace and tranquillity between the two nations is disturbed, their relationship will not remain unaffected, the minister said, delivering a talk on ''Modi's India: A Rising Power'' at Anant National University here.
+If peace and tranquillity between the two nations is disturbed, their relationship will not remain unaffected, the minister said, delivering a talk on 'Modi's India: A Rising Power' at the Anant National University here.

 ''When I talk about big powers, of course we have a particular challenge from China.
 That challenge is a very complicated challenge, but in the last three years it has been particularly visible in the border areas,'' Jaishankar said, apparently referring to China's incursions in eastern Ladakh.

+''But if we do not, I think we need to stand up for our rights, and we need to be firm in asserting opposition.
+And that, unfortunately, currently is the situation,'' he said.

-Talking about India under Prime Minister Modi, Jaishankar emphasised the strengthening of relationship with immediate and extended neighbouring countries.
+Talking about India under Prime Minister Narendra Modi, Jaishankar stressed on the strengthening of relationship with immediate and extended neighbouring countries.

+Neighbours like Bangladesh, Nepal and Bhutan, which have always been close to India, are today linked with us through roads, railway, waterways and electricity grid connections, he said.

+''And we have actually stepped forward in a way in which we ourselves never have before.
+What we have done for Sri Lanka is bigger than what the IMF has done for Sri Lanka,'' he said.

-The Rajya Sabha MP from Gujarat also said that the Modi government is trying to expand the neighbourhood.
+The Rajya Sabha member from Gujarat also said the Modi government is trying to expand the neighbourhood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)